placelplacel/ossu-cs-notes/README.md

 ## Numbering Convention
 **For top-level/course directories:** Two digit number with the first digit representing the subject and the second digit representing the course.

-**For files within the course directories:** The usual serial numbering scheme but zero-indexed!
+**For files within the course directories:** Two digit number with the first digit representing the topic and the second digit representing the order/serial number.